thomasthiebaud/fastify-schema-to-typescript/README.md

     ...
 ```

-Running `npx fastify-schema-to-typescript` will convert `schema.yaml` to `schema.ts` that you can then you in your apps like that
+Running `npx fastify-schema-to-typescript` will convert `schema.yaml` to `schema.ts` that you can then import in your apps like that

 app.ts